“The two most important days in your life are the day you are born and the day you find out why.”

 The Churning, Inner Leadership agrees — partly.

-We believe that the way we put our purpose into practice can certainly change over time, just as our understanding of our purpose can change.
-But we also think that the underlying purpose of our life is probably fixed — it’s the core of who we are.
-It simply becomes clearer to us over time.
-And it could have been the same if we were born a thousand years ago or a thousand years in the future.
+We believe that the way we put our purpose into practice can certainly change over time, just as our understanding of that purpose can change.
+But we also think that the underlying purpose itself is probably fixed — it’s the core of who we are — and it could have been the same if we were born a thousand years ago or a thousand years in the future.

-What all this means is that the best way for you to find your life purpose is to start from where you are now, find what most inspires you, and then move towards that.
-Then learn from what happens and adjust as you go.
+What all this means is that the best way to find your life’s purpose is to start from where you are now: find what most inspires you, then take action to move towards that, and then learn from what happens and adjust as you go.

-And all of this will make us more antifragile: able to use change to become stronger and more valuable.
+All this then makes us more antifragile: able to use change to become stronger and more inspired.

 Are you living your life’s purpose?
 Would you like to begin?